AthiraThulasi/Excel/Sales_Forecasting_Using Excel/README.md

   =FORECAST.ETS(forecast_date, known_y_values, known_x_values).

 Retrieves Data: Excel retrieves the values in the known_y_values and known_x_values ranges.
-These ranges typically contain your historical data.
+These ranges typically contain the historical data.

-Applies Algorithm: Excel applies the Exponential Triple Smoothing algorithm to analyze the historical data and identify trends, seasonality, and other patterns.
+Applies Algorithm: Excel applies the Exponential Triple Smoothing algorithm to analyze the historical data,identify trends, seasonality, and other patterns.

 Calculates Forecast: Based on the analysis, Excel calculates the forecasted value for the specified forecast_date.

-Returns Result: Excel returns the calculated forecast value to the cell where you entered the formula.
+Returns Result: Excel returns the calculated forecast value to the cell where the formula is entered.

 ETS: Exponential Triple Smoothing algorithm smooths the data by considering trends, seasonality, and noise, providing a reliable forecast for future values.

 ![Future Predictions](https://raw.githubusercontent.com/AthiraThulasi/Excel/main/Sales_Forecasting_Using%20Excel/Future_predictions.png)